Appointment Setting Tips for 2026: 6 Proven B2B Strategies

 Send a calendar invite & confirmation: As soon as a prospect agrees to a time, immediately send a calendar invite (Google, Outlook, etc.) while you’re still on the phone or within the same email thread.
 Include all relevant details: date/time (in their time zone), video conference link or dial-in, the names of attendees (your AE or specialist who will join, etc.), and a short agenda.
 This does a few things: it makes the meeting feel official, it reduces chances of double-booking, and it shows professionalism.
 In the invite notes, reiterate the value: e.g. “Agenda: Discuss challenges with [Problem] and introduce how [Your Company] has helped similar organizations reduce [Problem] by 30%.
 Q&A to follow.”

 As the meeting day approaches, send a friendly reminder.
 A best practice is a reminder email 1-2 days before saying something like, “Looking forward to our meeting on [day]!
 I’ve attached a one-pager about [Your Company] for background.
 Let me know if anything has changed on your end.
 Talk soon.”
 This both reminds them and gives an easy out if they need to reschedule (better than a no-show).
 If you have their phone number, a quick text or call the day of to confirm (“Hi, just making sure our call at 2 PM still works for you”) can cut no-shows dramatically.
+If you don’t have their number, you can search by name using a phone number finder to confirm contact details and improve follow-up efficiency.
 According to some industry data, implementing reminder touches can improve show-up rates significantly – one internal study we observed showed show rates jump from ~60% to 80-90% when prospects received both email and text reminders (especially for virtual meetings).
 It pays to remind politely.

 Remember, by the time of the meeting, 91% of buyers have already familiarized themselves with your company’s website or materials (1).
 They often know the basics of your product or service.
 So use the meeting to go deeper: discuss their specific situation and how you can solve their unique challenges.
 Introduce insights they might not have considered.
 Gartner calls this “sense-making” for the customer – helping them navigate options and see blind spots.
 If you can deliver one or two genuine “lightbulb” moments for the prospect in a meeting, you’ve made it worth their time.